-As part of its growth strategy, the Company has entered into an exclusive joint venture with Apotex Inc., a leading generic pharmaceutical manufacturer, to develop novel dosage formats and products for sale, when permitted, into more than 85 countries where Apotex currently already has market share.
+As part of its growth strategy, the Company has entered into an exclusive joint venture with Apotex Inc., Canada's largest and seventh largest generic pharmaceutical manufacturer in the world, to develop novel dosage formats and products for sale, when permitted, into more than 85 countries where Apotex currently already has market share.

 The Company is working to diversify its business by developing new and innovative products and dosage forms for controlled and responsible use of medical cannabis.
 In 2015, the Company together with Club Coffee L.P founded Cannabis Coffee & Tea Pod Company Ltd. ("CCTPC") to launch BrewBudzTM in the United States and globally.
 BrewBudzTM is a U.S. patented unit dose pod formulation allowing the administration of cannabis using single-serve brewing pods for use in Keurig, Nespresso, and Tassimo type brewers.
 The CCTPC United States Patent provides patent protection for the unit dose pod formulation.
 Through CCTPC, the Company will receive royalty income from a licensing agreement currently covering six states: Washington, Oregon, California, Nevada, Arizona and Colorado.
 The Company is not required to contribute any capital or cannabis product toward these sales.
-The licensee is expected to commence initial sales in Nevada in the next few months.
+The licensee commenced sales in Nevada in October 2017.
 Based on the performance in Nevada, plans will be developed for the other states.
 In order to become a licensee or sub-licensee, the licensee entity must provide the Company and its joint venture partner with the licenses it has been granted by the state regulatory authorities which permit it to carry on the sale of cannabis products.
 On a go-forward basis, the licensee entity is also required to maintain the licenses in good standing or CCTPC shall have the right to cancel the licensing arrangement.

 The Company does not have any immediate plans for investments in the cannabis industry in the United States beyond its interest in the CCTPC US Patent and related licensing arrangements.
-In July 2017, further to the Company's Canadian Patent Application, the Canadian Intellectual

-Property Office issued a Notice of Allowance to CannTrust Opco and Club Coffee L.P. with respect to single-serve containers for use in brewing a cannabis-based beverage.
+In July 2017, further to the Company's Canadian Patent Application, the Canadian Intellectual Property Office issued a Notice of Allowance to CannTrust Opco and Club Coffee L.P. with respect to single-serve containers for use in brewing a cannabis-based beverage.
 CCTPC has also submitted patent applications in the European Union, Australia and China which are similar to the CCTPC Patents.

 In March 2017, through Elmcliffe, the Company acquired the real estate assets and related equipment of a greenhouse facility in the Town of Fenwick, Ontario within the Niagara Region (the "Greenhouse").
-CannTrust Opco has submitted an application to Health Canada to amend its Producer's License to include production of medical cannabis from the Greenhouse.
+In October 2017, CannTrust Opco received its Health Canada Cultivation Licence under the ACMPR for its completed 250,000 square foot Phase 1 redevelopment of its 430,000 square foot Greenhouse Facility and began production there.
+Phase 1 was completed both on budget and on time.